codurance/site/src/_posts/2019-04-29-state-of-the-art-jenkins-github-docker.md

 ```

 This [groovy](http://groovy-lang.org/syntax.html) file replaces the long web forms normally used to configure jobs in Jenkins.
 The pipeline in this example has three stages (Build, Test, Deploy) each implemented by steps.
-The Deploy stage runs only when the master (aka Trunk) branch is affected.
+The Deploy stage runs only when the master, or Trunk, branch is affected.

 The pipeline also has a section called `post` with steps such as `always` and `failure` which are triggered after the build completes.
 These are intuitive extension points to integrate messaging systems, like Slack, in your workflow.